 - Negligent Safety Standards: A trucking company has the final word when it comes to loading freight and scheduling routes.
 When a company chooses to improperly load or simply overload a vehicle, it can cause the truck to overturn and harm nearby passenger cars.

 - Poor Fleet Maintenance: Improper truck maintenance is a leading – and easily preventable – cause of accidents.
 Quite simply, trucking companies have a legal obligation to maintain and care for their vehicles.
 This includes scheduling routine maintenance appointments to identify and repair any faulty parts or defects.
 Negligent maintenance standards can lead to tire blowouts, brake failures, steering equipment malfunctions, and even cargo hold detachments.
 A trucking company can be held liable for damages if they’re found to be in violation of this FMCSA provision.

 Trucking companies move quickly after an accident to minimize their losses.
 If you’re ready to take legal action, it’s critical that you turn to a legal representative who possesses the skills and resources to both protect and maximize your claim.
-At The Stewart Law Firm, PLLC, our Austin truck accident attorneys can investigate your case, confidently handle any unexpected legal contingencies, and even litigate against corporate legal teams or powerful insurance companies on your behalf.
+At The Stewart Law Firm, our Austin truck accident attorneys can investigate your case, confidently handle any unexpected legal contingencies, and even litigate against corporate legal teams or powerful insurance companies on your behalf.
 With our help, you can recover compensatory damages that help you maintain your prior standard of living.

 We’re available 24/7!
-Contact The Stewart Law Firm, PLLC at (512) 271-5112 to schedule a case evaluation.
+Contact The Stewart Law Firm at (512) 271-5112 to schedule a consultation.